Dementia: key facts

 of the brain, producing:

-- difficulty coping with day to day tasks
+- difficulty coping with day-to-day tasks

 - difficulty communicating

-- changes in mood, judgement or personality.
+- changes in mood, judgment or personality.

 It usually gets worse over time.
-With
+It is

 What causes dementia?